SeFeideri/Finnish-Yellow-Legacy-translation/README.md

 # Finnish-Yellow-Legacy-translation
 A Finnish translation of the romhack Yellow Legacy originaly made by TheSmithPlays and the pokemon Yellow Legacy team.
-There are two versions, one with added stuff I have made and one where only the original game is translated.
+There are two versions, one with added stuff I have made and one where only the original romhack is translated.